 We get them in Ireland in the summer too and they love blood, so they lovvvee to bite, and honestly, despite attempts at creams and sprays, they still bite!

-Also, summer is, of course, the busiest season, so it’ll be busy at most of the attractions.
+Scotland travel stats show that summer is, of course, the busiest season to visit.
+So it’ll be busy at most of the attractions, despite the highest chance of warm weather.

-We visited in autumn time and I can honestly say it was perfect.
+We have visited a few times in the autumn months (September to November) and I can honestly say it was perfect.

-We got very lucky with the weather and only experienced around a week's worth of rain in the six weeks we visited.
+Some days you will get lucky with the weather and on our first Autumn visit, we only experienced around a week's worth of rain in the six weeks we were there.

 It was cold but bearable, and I absolutely love being surrounded by autumn colours.